 The prior U.S. administration attempted to address the inconsistent treatment of cannabis under state and federal law in the Cole Memorandum which Deputy Attorney General James Cole sent to all U.S. Attorneys in August 2013 that outlined certain priorities for the Department of Justice ("DOJ") relating to the prosecution of cannabis offenses.
 The Cole Memorandum held that enforcing federal cannabis laws and regulations in jurisdictions that have enacted laws legalizing cannabis in some form and that have also implemented strong and effective regulatory and enforcement systems to control the cultivation, processing, distribution, sale and possession of cannabis conduct in compliance with those laws and regulations was not a priority for the DOJ.
 The DOJ did not provide (and has not provided since) specific guidelines for what regulatory and enforcement systems would be deemed sufficient under the Cole Memorandum.
 On January 4, 2018, U.S. Attorney General Jeff Sessions formally issued the Sessions Memorandum, which rescinded the Cole Memorandum effective upon its issuance.
-The Sessions directed all U.S. Attorneys to enforce the laws enacted by Congress' determination that cannabis is a dangerous drug and cannabis activity is a serious crime", and Mr. Sessions directed all U.S. Attorneys to enforce the laws enacted by Congress and to follow well-established principles when pursuing prosecutions related to cannabis activities.
+The Sessions Memorandum stated, in part, that current law reflects "Congress' determination that cannabis is a dangerous drug and cannabis activity is a serious crime", and Mr. Sessions directed all U.S. Attorneys to enforce the laws enacted by Congress and to follow well-established principles when pursuing prosecutions related to cannabis activities.
 There can be no assurance that the federal government will not enforce federal laws relating to cannabis in the future.
-Jeff Sessions resigned as U.S. Attorney General Government enforcement policy.
-The uncertainty of federal enforcement practices going forward and the inconsistency between federal laws and regulations presents major risks for the business and operations of the Company.
-Any such change in the Federal Government's enforcement of federal laws could cause significant financial damage to us and our shareholders.
+Jeff Sessions resigned as U.S. Attorney General on November 7, 2018.
+On February 14, 2019, William Barr was confirmed as U.S. Attorney General.
+It is unclear what impact this development will have on Federal Government enforcement policy.
+The uncertainty of federal enforcement practices going forward and the inconsistency between federal and state laws and regulations presents major risks for the business and operations of the Company.
+Any such change in the Federal Government's